tads-intfic/tads3-website/adv3LiteQuickStart.md

     **Next** to complete the wizard.
 Your new adv3Lite game (or at least the beginnings of it) will then be created for you.
-5. Wait until TADS 3 Workbench has finished created and compiling the new skeleton game (you should see a message saying �Build successfully completed' followed by the date and time).
-In the left-hand pane of Workbench (headed �Project�) look for the section (near the top) that says �Source Files� and double-click on the icon representing the file you asked the Wizard to create at Step 3 above (e.g. �MyNewGame.t�); it should be the third one down.
+5. Wait until TADS 3 Workbench has finished created and compiling the new skeleton game (you should see a message saying 'Build successfully completed' followed by the date and time).
+In the left-hand pane of Workbench (headed 'Project') look for the section (near the top) that says 'Source Files' and double-click on the icon representing the file you asked the Wizard to create at Step 3 above (e.g. 'MyNewGame.t'); it should be the third one down.
 You will then see your new game source file open in the Workbench editing window.
-6. To compile the project again when you�ve made changes to it, just press the F7 key.
+6. To compile the project again when you've made changes to it, just press the F7 key.
 (You can also select the "Compile for Debugging" command on the "Build" menu, or click the equivalent toolbar button.)